How and why did the Cold War begin?

 Mutual insults and declarations by former Allies did not yet mean open conflict.
 The ultimate breakdown required a diplomatic crisis, and 1948 brought two.
 At the beginning of the year, Czechoslovakia remained the only country behind the "Iron Curtain" in which communists had not completely taken over.
 President Benedict was not only beloved in Czechoslovakia himself but also highly respected and popular in the West.
 There was no "salami tactic" against Bennett applying the Fascist tag.
 He had spent the war as head of the Czechoslovak exile government in Britain, participating in the war against Nazi Germany as one of the Allies.
 But after the war, Benes had done his best to maintain good relations with the USSR and not cause the slightest suspicion of endangering Soviet interests.

 It was not possible to end Sovietization in Czechoslovakia in the usual way.
 As a result, the local Communist Party, with the support of Moscow, decided to take a radical step: on February 21, 1948, a communist coup took place in Czechoslovakia.
-A few days later the government was overthrown and local communists could proudly announce the victory of the revolution.
+A few days later, the government was overthrown and local communists could proudly announce the victory of the revolution.

 Such an outright seizure of power and the overthrow of a respected ally leader shocked the international community.
 The coup was criticized by almost every prominent Western politician outside the communist parties.
 Similarly, members of the Western Communist parties protested en masse in protest, and they never repeated the high results achieved immediately after the war.
 More importantly, events in Czechoslovakia finally weighed on US public opinion in favor of Truman's political course, with the majority of voters ready for the first time to support US economic and military aid to Europe.
 Changes in sentiment allowed Congress to approve the plan proposed by General George Marshall for European economic support.

 The coup prompted France, Britain, and the United States to seek faster solutions to Germany's further development without the involvement of the USSR.
 Stalin was angry with the adoption of new decisions without the USSR's approval, and on June 24, 1948, the so-called blockade of Berlin began.
-The Red Army blocked the supply of supplies from France, Britain, and the United States via land-based occupation zones of three countries in Berlin.
+The Red Army blocked the supply of supplies from France, Britain, and the United States via land-based occupation zones of the three countries in Berlin.
 Stalin called for the recent monetary reform to be lifted to lift the blockade.
 The Western Allies refused to obey Stalin's demands, and in the following years, Berlin was supplied by an air bridge.

-Stalin's blockade plan turned out to be exactly the opposite.
+Stalin's blockade plan turned out to be precisely the opposite.
 The image of the USSR and the communist movement suffered even more in the world, but the Western Allies became even closer.
-On April 4, 1949, 12 states - the United States, the United Kingdom, France, Italy, Canada, Belgium, the Netherlands, Luxembourg, Denmark, Norway, Iceland, and Portugal - signed a treaty establishing a new transatlantic military union.
+On April 4, 1949, 12 states — the United States, the United Kingdom, France, Italy, Canada, Belgium, the Netherlands, Luxembourg, Denmark, Norway, Iceland, and Portugal — signed a treaty establishing a new transatlantic military union.
 The North Atlantic Treaty Organization, or NATO, was born, a military alliance whose main task was to prevent further Soviet aggression.
 The founding of NATO was a clear message from Western democracies of a united stance against Soviet politics.
 The remnants of the last World War II Alliance had disappeared as former Allies turned into enemies.

 A few months later, the USSR announced a successful nuclear bomb test.
 By the time the new weapon fell into Soviet hands, the balance of power between the West and the East had leveled out in technical news.
 Analysts on both sides soon concluded that using a new weapon in a war would mean mutually guaranteed destruction.
 An open war between the West and the East would cost too much.
 The Cold War had begun.